Hankyu Hanshin Holdings: Sports franchises

-Hankyu once owned of a professional baseball team in Japan, known as the Hankyu Braves.
+Hankyu once owned a professional baseball team in Japan known as the Hankyu Braves.
 In 1988, the team was sold to Orient Leasing Co. (which changed its name to Orix in 1989) and the team name became the Orix BlueWave and later the Orix Buffaloes.
 The Hankyu Braves were sold by then-president of Hankyu, Kohei Kobayashi, to finance the redevelopment of Umeda Station and Nishinomiya-Kitaguchi Station.
 By acquiring Hanshin Electric Railway, Hankyu-Hanshin Holdings became the owner of the baseball team Hanshin Tigers.